 We didn’t know where to start, so we decided to do things from top to bottom.
 I have to warn you that there’s a lot of stairs here.
-At the same level of the locker rooms, there’s the Jacuzzi, sauna room, first infinity pool and a lounge.
+At the same level of the locker rooms, there was the Jacuzzi, sauna room, first infinity pool and a lounge.

 First things first, Jacuzzi & Sauna!!

-It’s small and maybe can only fit up to 4 people, but it’s the perfect start.
-The pressure is right, and the temperature is not that cold.
+It was small and maybe can only fit up to 4 people, but it was the perfect start.
+The pressure was right, and the temperature was not that cold.

-We spent 15 minutes in the Jacuzzi since there’s a sign that Jacuzzi use must be limit to 15 minutes and another couple is waiting on the lounge for us to finish.
-The sauna is hot as expected, of course, but also small that one sauna maybe can only fit four people.
+We only spent 15 minutes in the Jacuzzi since there was a sign that Jacuzzi usage must be limited to 15 minutes, and also, another couple was waiting in the lounge for us to finish.
+The sauna was hot as expected, of course, but also small that one sauna maybe can only fit four people.
 The staff gave us cold towels dipped in ice for our faces before we went inside.
 All gadgets have to be left outside.